Taro-Hayashi/KillerWhale/rightside/3_SIDE_TRACKBALL.md

 ## Soldering
 Keep in mind that components will be placed on both sides of the unit.
 ![](../img/trackball/IMG_5060.jpg)
-The PCB side with text is the back side.
+The PCB side with text in Japanese is the back side.
 ### Soldering of the LEDs (optional)
 Solder the 3 LEDs.
 The round LED should be facing away from the side where soldering is done.
 ![](../img/trackball/IMG_5063.jpg)